-It is not intended that these guidelines should replace the normal discussion on day-to-day problems and concerns which take place in any School within Peninsula Learning Trust (The Trust) as they arise.
+It is not intended that these guidelines should replace the normal discussion on day-to-day problems and concerns which take place in any School within Cornwall Education Learning Trust (The Trust) as they arise.
 It is only where a complainant remains dissatisfied with the outcome of such discussions that further steps may need to be taken.
-This policy will assist Headteachers, members, directors, governors, staff and parents to strengthen their home-School links and to reaffirm the partnership between headteachers, members, directors, governors, staff and parents as they work together for the good of the pupils in the School.
+This policy will assist Headteachers, members, trustees, governors, staff and parents to strengthen their home-school links and to reaffirm the partnership between headteachers, members, directors, governors, staff and parents as they work together for the good of the pupils in the school.